mulesoft-assets/template-wday2sap-organization-aggregation/README.md

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets organizations from Workday and from SAP, compares by the name of the organizations, and generates a CSV file which shows organizations in Workday and in SAP.
+As implemented, it gets organizations from Workday and from SAP, compares by the name of the organizations, generates a CSV file which shows organizations in Workday and in SAP.
 The report is then emailed to a configured group of email addresses.

 # Considerations <a name="considerations"/>